 MIT’s employee benefits generally apply to employees working in other states in the US unless specifically stated otherwise.
 Employees working outside the New England area for more than three consecutive months must contact the Benefits Office if they participate in MIT’s health care plans.

 To the extent feasible, MIT employees working outside the United States participate in the employee benefits in which they would participate if working domestically.
-The Administrative Officer or departmental human resources representative is encouraged to contact their Human Resources Officer to discuss benefits before any employee works outside the United States.
+The Director of Administration and Finance or departmental human resources representative is encouraged to contact their Human Resources Officer to discuss benefits before any employee works outside the United States.
 Employees working outside the United States for more than six consecutive months must contact the Benefits Office if they participate in MIT’s health care plans.

 Requests for any other exceptions to policies, including exceptions to pay policies or practices, follow the process described in Section 7.10.4.

 If a supervisor believes that an exception to an Institute employment policy is warranted for one or more employees working outside Massachusetts, the following steps must be followed:

 Any exceptions to Institute employment policies for a program or an individual employee working outside Massachusetts in effect as of December 2018 are deemed approved, though such exceptions may later be modified or revoked by the Provost or Executive Vice President and Treasurer.
 Any additional exceptions must be requested following the process set forth above.

 Domestic Out-of- State Locations

 An employee’s ongoing work outside Massachusetts must be approved in advance by their supervisor or manager, in accordance with local department, school or other unit’s processes.